Edinburgh Old Town tenements, New Town houses and beautiful country gardens.

 Newhailes House and Gardens

-Newhailes House is a Palladian style country house which Outlander fans will recognise as the home of North Carolina’s Governor Tyron.
+Newhailes House is a Palladian style country house that Outlander fans will recognise as the home of North Carolina’s Governor Tyron.

 The centre section of the house was originally designed and built in 1686 by architect James Smith as his own home.
 He called it Whitehill.